-- Recommendations: - 1.
-For the administration of local dental anesthesia, dentists should select aspirating syringes that meet ADA standards.
+- 1. For the administration of local dental anesthesia, dentists should select aspirating syringes that meet ADA standards. - 2.
+Short needles may be used for any injection in which the thickness of soft tissue is less than 20 mm.
+A long needle may be used for a deeper injection into soft tissue.21 Any 23- through 30-gauge needle may be used for intraoral injections, since blood can be aspirated through all of them.
+Aspiration can be more difficult, however, when smaller gauge needles are used.21 An extra-short, 30-gauge is appropriate for infiltration injections.21

-- 2. Short needles may be used for any injection in which the thickness of soft tissue is less than 20 mm.
-A long needle may be used for a deeper injection into soft tissue.16 Any 23- through 30-gauge needle may be used for intraoral injections, since blood can be aspirated through all of them.
-Aspiration can be more difficult, however, when smaller gauge needles are used.16 An extra-short, 30-gauge is appropriate for infiltra- - tion injections.16 - 3.
-Needles should not be bent or inserted to their hub for injections to avoid needle breakage.16
+3. Needles should not be bent if they are to be inserted into soft tissue to a depth of >5 mm or inserted to their hub for injections to avoid needle breakage.21